ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Domain/Synthetic_PredictionMatterExpertise.md

 Definition: Development of Knowledge occurs through conversations with different patterns and media.
 Definition: Language is gap-respecting in its essence.
 Example: May your reading illuminate the lights and darks of language.
-Example: May your reading illuminate the lights and darks of language.
-Example: May your reading illuminate the lights and darks of language.
 Question: What does it mean for PME and SME to be gripper-and-gripped?
 Question: What does it mean that "Unity is plural and at minimum two"?